 How to Do It (Mindful Stretching)

-• Start gently: Try a neck roll or arm stretch.
+- Start gently: Begin with a neck roll or a light arm stretch.

 When It’s Most Effective